nuxeo/nuxeo-mqueues/nuxeo-mqueues-importer/README.md

 using the `nuxeo.conf` option: `nuxeo.mqueue.work.kafka.config`.

 The goal when using Kafka is to scale horizontally, so that adding a Nuxeo node supports more load.
 To do so the number of partitions that fix the maximum concurrency must be greater than the thread pool size of a single node.
 This strategy is called partition over provisioning.

-By default there is an over provisioning factor of 3.
+By default there is an over provisioning factor of `3`.
 For instance for a work pool of size 4, we have 12 partitions in the MQueue:
-- With one node we have 4 threads, each reading from 3 partitions.
+- With a single node we have 4 threads, each reading from 3 partitions.
 - With 2 nodes we have 8 threads some reading from 2 or 1 partitions.
 - With 3 nodes we reach the maximum concurrency of 12 threads, each thread reading from one partition.
-- With more than 3 nodes some threads in the work pool will be unused, reducing the node load.
+- With more than 3 nodes some threads in the work pool will be unused, reducing the overall node load.

 You can change the over provisioning factor using the `nuxeo.conf` option: `nuxeo.mqueue.work.kafka.overprovisioning`.

-Note that work pool of size 1 are not over provisioned because we want any concurrency.
+Note that work pool of size `1` are not over provisioned because we don't want any concurrency.

 ## Building